-as low as reasonably achievable (ALARA)-The approach to radiation protection to manage and control exposures (both individual and collective) to the workforce and to the general public to as low as is reasonable, taking into account social, technical, economic, practical, and public policy considerations.
-ALARA is not a dose limit but a process which has the objective of attaining doses as far below the applicable limits of 10 Code of Federal Regulations (CFR) 835 as is reasonably achievable.
+as low as is reasonably achievable (ALARA)-The approach to radiation protection to manage and control exposures (both individual and collective) to the workforce and to the general public to as low as is reasonable, taking into account social, technical, economic, practical, and public policy considerations.
+ALARA is not a dose limit but a process that has the objective of attaining doses as far below the applicable limits of Title 10 of the Code of Federal Regulations Part 835 (10 CFR 835) as is reasonably achievable.